Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Cover letter

-Information must be provided regarding the clinical studies that have been conducted or are ongoing for the relevant product.
-If previous studies have been conducted in Norway on the medicinal product, please reference the EudraCT number and/or EU-CT number, along with NOMA's reference number.
+Information must be provided regarding the clinical trials that have been conducted or are ongoing for the relevant product.
+If previous studies have been conducted in Norway, please reference the EudraCT number and/or EU-CT number, along with NOMA's reference number.

 Information on application for Marketing Authorisation (MA)

-If an application for a Marketing Authorisation has been submitted, NOMA must be notified.
-If so, the application should be identified by its reference number and the date of submission.
+Information about the Marketing Authorisation must be included in the cover letter.
+In the case that the application has been submitted, the reference number and the date of submission should be provided.
 This information can be included in the cover letter.

 Justification

 A justification must be provided for the use of compassionate use, explaining why patients cannot be adequately treated with approved medicinal products.
-Additionally, it must be clarified why this is a compassionate use program and not a clinical trial.
+Additionally, it must be clarified why there is a compassionate use program in place, and not a clinical trial.

 Safety monitoring